-The DSHS Immunization Section staff verify signing clinicians and those with prescribing authority with the Medicaid Exclusion List and other sources to ensure they are allowed to participate in the TVFC/ASN Programs.
-A signing clinician excluded from participation in Medicaid will be denied participation in the TVFC/ASN Programs.
+The DSHS Immunization program staff verifies signing clinicians and those with prescribing authority with the Medicaid Exclusion List and other sources to ensure they are allowed to participate in the TVFC/ASN programs.
+A signing clinician excluded from participation in Medicaid will be denied participation in the TVFC/ASN programs.
 If the signing clinician is listed as excluded, the enrollment form can be signed and resubmitted by another MD, DO, NP/APN, PA, CMN, or RPh at the site.

-NOTE: A signing clinician that is on an excluded list is not eligible to receive or administer TVFC/ASN vaccines and must not be included on the list of prescribing authorities.
+NOTE: A signing clinician that is on an excluded list is not eligible to receive or administer TVFC/ASN program vaccines and must not be included on the list of prescribing authorities.